movalex/BMD_requests/README.md

 # The most friendly list of requests for Blackmagic Design Fusion
 ## Fusion 16
 ### UI
-1. Node size scale is too big.
-    - Currently Fusion 16 flow scale measurements are the same as in Fu9.
-For instance, the node name disappears from the view at the FlowView scale of 0.6 in both versions.
-But since the nodes in fu16 are initially bigger, the text disappears too early, and we end up with normal size nodes without any text. https://cl.ly/5741fc26e46e
-    - minimum scale is also too large.
-Here's side-by-side comparison of the minimum size flow in Fu16 and Fu9 https://cl.ly/8d096181e9a4
-    - node elements (arrows, lines) should gradually scale down when scale is below 1.
-Right now they are only scaled on flow scale < 0.6
-2. Too much unused UI space:
+1. Too much unused UI space:
-    ~~- Vewer UI elements can be twice as narrower: https://cl.ly/661278c2b3eb~~ (TimeView panel can be hidden now, see Toolbar16 in Reactor)
+    ~~- Vewer UI elements can be twice as narrower: https://cl.ly/661278c2b3eb~~ (TimeView panel can be hidden with `comp:ShowView("LayoutStrip", false)`)
     - Keyframes has unusable lock icon before node name (does not reflect if the node is locked, so what is it for?)   https://cl.ly/ac13884063b2
     - Tools window layout is aligned to the right, there's too much empty space on the left, and tool controls are too short: https://cl.ly/15024d65d7e7, https://cl.ly/347084b4adcc
 3. ~~Three dots buttons in the window corners that do nothing (Inspector, Nodes window).
 If the menu is empty, the button should not appear~~ https://cl.ly/a3f3ab9e9c55 (fixed in Fusion 17)